cheapjack/cheapjack.github.io/EverythingMinecraft.md

 #### World On A Card

-RFID card reader for collecting Printcraft models and rendering them in an arcade-style Minecraft kiosk
+Paul Harter built an RFID card reader for collecting Printcraft models and rendering them in an arcade-style Minecraft kiosk

 #### TRLN crane

 <img src="/images/TRLNCraft.jpg" width="600">

-Prototype Minecraft pick and place machine
+Prototype Minecraft pick and place machine by Patrick Fenner

 ### Education led activity